 Reggie Christiansen, the 2012 and 2014 Western Athletic Conference coach of the year and Major League Baseball's Northern California scouts Div.
-I Coach of the Year, completed his fifth season as head coach at Sacramento State in 2015.
+I Coach of the Year, completed his sixth year as head coach at Sacramento State in 2016.
 He took over the reigns of the program after spending the 2009 and 2010 seasons as the associate head coach.

-Among 24 Division-I baseball teams in California, the Hornets are tied for the 7th most wins over the last four seasons.
-The team has won 138 total games since 2012, tied with Pepperdine and more than several other perennial postseason qualifiers such as Stanford, UC Santa Barbara, Long Beach State, Cal, USC, and Fresno State.
+Among 24 Division I baseball teams in California, the Hornets have the 7th most wins over the last five seasons.
+The team has won 168 total games since 2012, more than several perennial postseason qualifiers including Pepperdine, Stanford, Long Beach State, Cal, USC, and Fresno State.

-Jake Angier completed his second season in 2015 serving as the Hornets recruiting coordinator and assisting in several areas on the field as an assistant coach.
-Angier played for head coach Reggie Christiansen for two years at South Dakota State and served as an assistant coach with the Jackrabbits for three seasons before coaching at North Dakota State for three years.
+Jake Angier was promoted to pitching coach in August 2016 after three season serving as the Hornets recruiting coordinator and assisting in several areas on the field as an assistant coach.
+Angier played for head coach Reggie Christiansen for two years at South Dakota State and served as an assistant coach with the Jackrabbits for three seasons before serving as the pitching coach at North Dakota State for three years.
 He has eight years of Div.
 I coaching experience.

 Volunteer Assistant Coach

-A native of Roseville, Calif., Daniel is a 2013 graduate of Sacramento State with a degree in Communication Studies with a minor in Environmental Studies.
+A native of Roseville, Calif., Deo is a 2013 graduate of Sacramento State with a degree in Communication Studies with a minor in Environmental Studies.